 Advantages of Partnership

-The main advantages of partnership include ease of set-up and the low start-up costs.
+The main advantages of partnership in business include ease of set-up and low start-up costs.
 Because more than one person is involved in the business, you have more capital at your disposal.

-Because of the intrinsic advantages of partnership, the parties have more flexibility with arranging financing, and therefore, a greater borrowing capacity.
+Because of the intrinsic advantages of partnership, the parties have more flexibility with arranging to finance, and therefore, a greater borrowing capacity.

 When a partnership is formed, you have the opportunity to align yourself with high-caliber people.
 Plus, an opportunity is created for income splitting – one of the major advantages of partnership in terms of tax savings.